Angela (1978 film)

 Angela is a 1978 Canadian drama film directed by Boris Sagal and starring Sophia Loren and Steve Railsback.

 Premise

-A war veteran finds out that a former prostitute had his baby.
+War veteran Ben Kincaid finds out that his wife, former prostitute Angela, had his baby.
 Doubting it's his, he gives it away, so she reports him.
 Twenty years later, she still wants to find her son.
-She meets a young man and falls in love, but the veteran's prison term ends.
+She meets Jean Lebrecque, a young man, and falls in love, but Ben's prison term ends.